albarvasi/heart_disease_prediction/README.md

-We have implemented the final model using Random Forest Classifier.
+The final prediction model is implemented using Random Forest Classifier.
-Tkinter model of python is used for implementing the GUI of the project.
+Tkinter module of python is used for implementing the GUI of the project.